‘Vanderpump Rules’ Jax Taylor: It’s ‘Rude’ When People Ask About Marriage

 Cartwright also shared the photo on her Instagram page but cropped her hand out of the post.

 To see more of Jax Taylor and Brittany Cartwright, tune into Vanderpump Rules Season 5 on Monday nights at 8 p.m. on Bravo TV.
-The 3-part reunion special begins airing tonight before the premiere of Southern Charm Season 4.
+The three-part reunion special begins airing tonight before the premiere of Southern Charm Season 4.

 [Featured Image by Alison Buck/Getty Images]